-HDI Assicurazioni S.p.A., with registered office in Rome, is an insurance company authorised to carry out the life and non-life insurance business by Ministerial Decree no. 19570/1993; it is entered under Section I of the Register of Insurance companies under no. 1,00022.
+HDI Assicurazioni S.p.A., with registered office in Rome, is an insurance company authorized to carry out the life and non-life insurance business by Ministerial Decree no. 19570/1993; it is entered under Section I of the Register of Insurance companies under no. 1.00022.

-On 15 July 2008, IVASS (formerly ISVAP) entered the HDI Assicurazioni Group into the Register of insurance groups, assigning it number "015".
+On 15 July 2008, IVASS entered the HDI Assicurazioni Group into the Register of insurance groups, assigning it number "015".

-At 31 December 2019, the Group is formed of the following Companies:
+At 31 December 2020, the Group is formed of the following Companies:

-- HDI Assicurazioni S.p.A., with registered office in Rome, at Via Abruzzi, 10 (parent company); - HDI Immobiliare S.r.l., with registered office in Rome, at Via Abruzzi, 3, property management company held 100% by HDI Assicurazioni S.p.A.; - InLinea S.p.A., with registered office in Rome, at Via Abruzzi, 3, an insurance and financial intermediation company, held 100% by HDI Assicurazioni S.p.A.; - InChiaro Life dac, an Irish insurance company with registered office in Dublin, involved in the insurance business in the Life business, held 100% by HDI Assicurazioni S.p.A.
+- HDI Assicurazioni S.p.A. (parent company), with registered office in Rome, at Via Abruzzi, 10 (from 14 January 2021 in Rome at Piazza Guglielmo Marconi, 25); - HDI Immobiliare S.r.l., with registered office in Rome, at Via Abruzzi, 3 (from 14 January 2021 in Rome at Piazza Guglielmo Marconi, 25), property management company held 100% by HDI Assicurazioni S.p.A.; - InLinea S.p.A., with registered office in Rome, at Via Abruzzi, 3 (from 14 January 2021 in Rome at Piazza Guglielmo Marconi, 25), an insurance and financial intermediation company, held 100% by HDI Assicurazioni S.p.A.; - InChiaro Life dac, an Irish insurance company with registered office in Dublin, involved in the insurance business in the Life business, held 100% by HDI Assicurazioni S.p.A.